Do you take the dogs home with you?

 Why do you use German Shepherds?

 As previously stated, we do not select a dog based on its breed.
 We look at the characteristics and drives that are exhibited by each particular candidate dog.
 The most commonly used breeds for police and military dogs around the world are German Shepherds and Belgian Malinois.
 Both breeds have been used for police work for many years.
 They are both very versatile dogs who possess many qualities that are essential for the work that they do.
 They are strong, fast, agile, smart, loyal, and of course, have a great nose to sniff out bad guys, drugs, and explosives.
 They have a great demeanor, which allows us to introduce them to the public during demos.
-Currently in Glendale, two of our K-9s are German Shepherds and one is a German Shepherd/Belgian Malinois mix.
+Currently in Glendale, one of our K-9s is a German Shepherd, one is a Belgian Malinois, and one is a German Shepherd/Belgian Malinois mix.

 Are the dogs mean?

 Our K-9s are very personable animals.
 As many of you have seen during demos, our partners are very friendly to people of all ages.
 However, if a suspect tries to run away or fight a dog, the dog will defend itself and its handler.

 How are the dogs around other animals?

 The K-9s are trained to be "dog neutral", meaning that they shouldn't concern themselves with any other animal, whether it's another dog, cat, or squirrel.
 They are trained this way so that they do not become distracted during a search if another animal comes near.